-2.3.8 LWRCI COMPACT STOCK (9) SIX8 PDW STOCK (32)
+2.3.8 LWRCI COMPACT STOCK (9)

-The standard SIX8 comes equipped with an LWRCI Compact Stock fitted to a 6-position buffer tube.
-The Ultra Compact Stock and corresponding buffer tube are fitted to some shorter models; this stock system has 5 adjustment positions and is approximately 1" shorter than the Compact Stock when both stocks are fully extended.
+The standard LWRCI-DI comes equipped with an LWRCI Compact Stock fitted to a 6-position buffer tube.
 To adjust the length of pull of either stock, hold down the back of the stock release lever and slide the stock forwards or backwards to the desired position.
 Release the lever and rock the stock forward and back until you hear a click, ensuring that the stock is locked in place.